A university professor is recovering after he was beaten up outside a punk gig.

 He said he was thrown out after bouncers mistook him for someone who had headbutted a woman in the venue.

 The lecturer, who lives in Brighton but works in London, said: “I’m not in the habit of headbutting anyone, let alone a young lady.”

-As he waited outside for his girlfriend to join him, he noticed some men milling around and called the police because he suspected they were about to start trouble, thinking he was responsible for the attack.
+As he waited outside for his girlfriend to join him, he noticed some men milling around and called the police because he suspected they were about to start trouble, thinking he was responsible for

 He said: “A lot of guys just jumped on top of me.
 They were punching and kicking me as I was flat on my back on the floor.”